-Not all the adapters are compatible with every android device and should be verified it works with your device.
+Not all the adapters are compatible with every Android device and should be verified that it works with your device.

-Plugable USB 2.0 OTG Micro-B to 10/100 Fast Ethernet Adapter Compatible With Windows Tablets & Raspberry Pi Zero (ASIX AX88772A chipset)
+Plugable USB 2.0 OTG Micro-B to 100Mbps Fast Ethernet Adapter Compatible with Windows Tablets, Raspberry Pi Zero, and Some Android Devices (ASIX AX88772A chipset).

 Some devices require it to be in Airplane mode in settings and depends on the ROM.

-Every manufacture customizes android for their devices and may remove or add drivers.
+Every manufacturer customizes the Android OS for their devices and may remove or add drivers.